How To Clean A Dog Bed In 6 Simple Steps

 Pet-safe dryer sheets can be expensive, and still give allergic reactions to your pup.
 Whenever possible, let your dog’s bed air dry, or just pop it in the dryer on its own.

 PRO TIP: Avoid the chemical-laden dryer sheets and use natural alternatives to soften your dog’s covers.
-A ball of aluminum foil in the dryer will take care of the static, while white vinegar or baking soda added to the wash cycle will soften your dog’s bedding.
+A ball of aluminium foil in the dryer will take care of the static, while white vinegar or baking soda added to the wash cycle will soften your dog’s bedding.

 How To Clean The Different Types Of Dog Beds

 The first step is knowing what you’re up against.
 Does the dog bed have a removable cover?
 Is it made with foam?
 Can you use it on the washing machine?
-All these answers should be on the original packaging, official site, or even your Amazon order.
+All these answers should be on the original packaging, official site, or even your online order.

 Then, once you’ve determined what type of bed you have, you need to start working: